 Over the years, the UW GenOM Project has developed relationships with a core set of mentors who are committed both to our program and our students.
-Starting for the summer of 2014, we are implementing a new mentor-student matching process.
 We will have 12 lab positions for ALVA students in pre-selected labs representing a variety of departments across the UW campus.
-GenOM ALVA semi-finalists will be provided a list of our mentors for the summer 2014 program and will be asked to rank their top choices, and our mentors will do the same.
+GenOM ALVA semi-finalists will be provided a list of our mentors for the summer 2015 program and will be asked to rank their top choices, and our mentors will do the same.
 Then UW GenOM Project staff will make the final selection.
-This new process allows mentors more time to plan for students and will give students a better idea of what to expect during the summer.
-We feel this new process will provide for an even more enjoyable program for both students and mentors and look forward to the end results!
+This process allows mentors more time to plan for students and will give students a better idea of what to expect during the summer.
+We feel this process will provide for an even more enjoyable program for both students and mentors and look forward to the end results!

 I heard GenOM students get one year of undergraduate research funding in addition to ALVA, but that joining a fraternity or sorority during your freshman year can impact this stipend.
 Why is this the case?

 As a participant of the GenOM ALVA program, each student who successfully completes the program is provided with one year (or four quarters) of undergraduate research funding that they can use at any time during their undergraduate career at the University of Washington.
 It has been our experience that students who join fraternities and sororities during their first year do not perform as well academically as those that wait until later on in their academic career.
 Therefore, one stipulation for receiving the undergraduate research stipend in the future is that GenOM ALVA students cannot join or rush a social fraternity or sorority during their freshman year.

 What benefits do GenOM ALVA students have after the program ends?